 How to not get hurt (the moves)

 It is of course, not in the wrestlers best interest to get hurt.
 So how do they manage hard punches, bone shaking body slams, and viscous twists and pulls of arms and legs without getting injured?
 By a combination of practice and acting.
 Most professional wrestlers are excellent athletes (some, particularly the big guys, are simply used as props).
 As with any professional athlete, they do occasionally get injured.
 This is supported by the common knowledge that professional wrestlers often become addicted to painkiller drugs and the stimulants that they may use to get them past the sluggishness that the painkillers may cause.
-Many wresters do die young.
+Many wrestlers do die young.
 But the best of the best are tremendous athletes and superb actors.
 Careful practice of injury avoiding measures insure the move looks real but no one gets hurt.
 Good acting skills make the move or blow look much worse than it actually was.

 In leg and headlocks, not much pressure is applied.
-As mentioned above, these moves are often used to give the wresters a break and a chance to gather their wits if they’ve taken a hard hit or fall.
+As mentioned above, these moves are often used to give the wrestlers a break and a chance to gather their wits if they’ve taken a hard hit or fall.
 Punches are pulled and the hand opened to spread the impact over a larger area.

 An injury free head butt is delivered by placing the hand on the opponent and then hitting the wrestler’s own hand rather than the opponent’s head.
 Wrestlers insure that the opponent is slammed flatly on the back in a body slam move.
 This serves to spread the force over a larger area of the body.
 The wrestler being slammed will also bend their legs backward so that their feet contact the mat first.

-Pile drivers, where the wrester is slammed headfirst onto the mat, can be life threatening if not performed correctly.
+Pile drivers, where the wrestler is slammed headfirst onto the mat, can be life threatening if not performed correctly.
 The wrester avoids injuring his opponent by slamming the wrestler’s head between the wrestler’s legs so that the shoulders strike the fleshy part of their legs and therefore, absorbs most of the force.
 A thigh squeezed tight around the opponent’s head is used to protect the neck area.
 Put together and timed just right, it appears as if the wrestler is driving his opponents head into the mat.

 A body splash, typically executed by diving off the ropes on top of the opponent, are one of the more spectacular moves.
 With the opponent lying flat on the mat, the wrestler will make a dramatic climb to the top rope and then dive onto his opponent.
 If you pay careful attention, you will notice that the wrestler actually lands on his own hands, elbows, and feet – the body barely touches the opponent.
 As discussed above, the flexible floor of the ring and the microphones placed under the mats add to the effect.